David Upton was into alcohol, drugs, and gay sex for 27 years until he met Jesus

 His dream, becoming a sailor

-He shipped out to boot camp, and that is when his gay lifestyle really took off.
+He shipped out to boot camp when his gay lifestyle took off.
 He felt independent and explored California to delve into all kinds of sins.
 He ended up in a hospital because of drug abuse.

-At that time, being gay in the Navy was taboo, and as a result of the stupid things he did, his Navy career disintegrated.
+At that time, being gay in the Navy was taboo, and his Navy career disintegrated due to the stupid things he did.
 He still had gay friends who were returning to Canada.
 He followed them without his parents knowing.
 He didn’t care if they’d thought he was dead.

 There was nothing much to do with the kind of friends he had except drink, do drugs, and party.
 Young, handsome, and promising in his early 20s, depression sank.

 One day, David was out on a balcony.
 He was so tired of life and disgusted with himself.
-He got up to the ledge, and as he was about to jump, a thought suddenly came over.
+He got up to the ledge, and a thought suddenly came over as he was about to jump.
 “There’s always hope in God!”

 There’s always hope in God!